 Personal Factors Contributing to an At-Risk Youth

 Individual diagnoses can contribute to youth being at-risk.
 A teen diagnosed with depression may be more at risk for suicidal thoughts.
 Similarly, a teen diagnosed with a personality or mood disorder may be more at risk for verbal or physical outbursts.
 A recent trauma a teen may have experienced, such as the death of a loved one or a disruptive life event may also be a contributing factor.
 It is also essential to know that teens can find themselves at-risk regardless of their background.
-Sex, race, religion, economic status, gender identity, and sexual orientation do not exclude any teen from being at-risk.
+Sex, race, religion, education, economic status, gender identity, and sexual orientation do not exclude any teen from being at-risk.

 Family Risk Factors Contributing to an At-Risk Youth

 Teens can also be at-risk because of family risk factors outside of their control.
-These sometimes include single parenthood, divorce, financial hardships, family dysfunction, and parents who struggle with mental health conditions.
+These sometimes include divorce, financial hardships, family dysfunction, and parents who struggle with mental health conditions.
 These factors can put undue pressures on developing teens and can contribute to problematic behaviors

 Community Risk Factors Contributing to an At-Risk Youth